Susan5414/Instacart_Customer_Order_Habit/README.md

 ### File Description
 1. Script

-It contains a jupyter notebook for the Python code.
+It contains a jupyter notebook for the Python code for all data manipulation.

 2. Analysis

-It contains all visualizations.
+It contains all visualizations for analysis.

 3. Sent to Client

-It contains the final report to stakeholders.
+It contains the full report including data population flow, data cleaning log, and recommendations to stakeholders.

 ### Data Citation:
 The data in this analysis comes from  Kaggle “The Instacart Online Grocery Shopping Dataset 2017”